Are you looking for some great ideas for hands-on math activities for your kids? Here are over 30 fun fine motor math activities for preschoolers.

 Kids can use a fine motor tool to add a number of items to this maker mat.

-Use small blocks, or unifix cubes represent numbers.
+Use small blocks, or unifix cubes to represent numbers.

 You can also build Lego or Duplo number towers – by Frugal Fun 4 Boys